 - Airline travel within the past 14 days

 We expect that all visitors to Mayyim Hayyim will comply with Massachusetts’ current COVID-19 travel order as it relates to visitors and returning residents entering Massachusetts.
 A negative PCR/molecular test result for COVID-19 may be accepted provided the sample was taken within 72 hours of visiting Mayyim Hayyim and is being used only for those visiting from a higher-risk state by transit other than air travel.
 Under no circumstances will a negative test result be permissible for entry in the case of airline travel, symptoms, or COVID-19 exposure.
 People who are fully vaccinated (including the 14-day waiting period following their final vaccine dose) may visit Mayyim Hayyim if they have been out of state and/or have traveled by airplane within 10 days of their visit, without the need to have a negative Covid test or quarantine.
 They must, however, remain masked and distanced while in the building.
 No one may enter Mayyim Hayyim with Covid-like symptoms, regardless of vaccination status.

 Anyone visiting Mayyim Hayyim must successfully check in prior to entering the building, which can be done most easily and quickly from the check-in email sent 24 hours prior to the appointment time.
 Confirmation of a successful check-in (via smart phone or printout) must be shown to the Mikveh Guide in order to enter the building.

-Each person visiting Mayyim Hayyim (those immersing, their guests, or clergy) must schedule their own individual appointment in advance (link to the scheduling page) and successfully check in via webform which will be emailed 24 hours prior to their visit.
+Each person visiting Mayyim Hayyim (those immersing, their guests, or clergy) must schedule their own individual appointment in advance and successfully check in via webform which will be emailed 24 hours prior to their visit.
 Confirmation of successful check-in (via smart phone or printout) must be shown to the Mikveh Guide in order to enter the building.